Understanding others is the third pillar of emotional intelligence or EI.

 Maps of the world

 We all have a mental representation of the world as we think it is.
 This is our map of the world.
 Some people, for instance, choose to hold a rigid and inflexible map whilst others attempt to add to theirs and develop new representations through learning and new experiences.
 Once again, we are all so different and in so many varied ways.

 Treating people in the way they like to be treated, and communicating with them in their preferred communication style, means you will create huge levels of engagement.
-That is to say, it will lead to you understanding their maps of their world.
+It will lead to you a greater understanding of their maps of their world.
 Applying this knowledge therefore creates an ever-deeper level of connection.

 Continual practice leads toward eventual mastery

 Even if you don’t like other people very much, because you understand what makes them who they are, you can greatly elevate yourself as a person, a communicator and a leader.

 Take the time and put in the effort to learn about understanding others as much as you possibly can.
 Because, by becoming a people expert, you’ll make the study of others a constant and habitual part of who you are.

 This kind of people watching and analysis activity can be both fun and addictive.
 Enjoy it.
 Use it every minute of every day.

 This will be critical as you move to the fourth EI pillar which is managing relationships with others.